15 Things That Kill Crude Oil Marketing Transactions In Nigeria

 If this is the case, then you may be better off purchasing from an already loaded cargo a foreign buyer has previously purchased, because the way things work with fresh lifts are different.

 One thing the crude oil buyer can do is to ensure the bank verbiage of the SBLC is negotiated upfront to prevent the crude oil seller from even discounting the SBLC to get a loan for a different project.
-But since a fiduciary receives the SBLC and not the seller, it is highly unlikely.
+But since a fiduciary receives the SBLC and not the seller, it is highly unlikely because they will not want to lose their investment since the crude oil seller is buying the cargo 100% upfront on FOB terms from the NNPC.
 But still, the bank verbiage should be structured to protect the financial interests of the buyer.

 6).
 Performance Bond Issues: